DimitriPalmer22/Relapse-Code-Documentation/Documentation/Sprint/Sprint 1.md

 Generally, we have what we want for a lot of the art stuff in place.
 WE just need to get rid of the placeholders.

+> Make sure to follow the naming conventions for any models you make.
+You MUST follow the naming conventions.

 - Modeling: Model background buildings for the level
 - Animations: Redo all the enemy animations
 	- Melee attack animation should NOT have the idle stances at the beginning or end